hackerb9/sixvid/README.md

 * Eventually should use DECSDM (sixel display mode) so that large images don't cause scrolling, but we're in the awkward, teenage years of understanding DECSDM.
-(Viz.: dankamongmen's [DECSDM is a poorly-understood hellscape"](https://github.com/dankamongmen/notcurses/issues/1782)).
+(Viz.: dankamongmen's ["DECSDM is a poorly-understood hellscape"](https://github.com/dankamongmen/notcurses/issues/1782)).

 * Sixvid uses the number of sixel bytes being sent to guess if it should downscale/grayscale the image to maintain the framerate.
-  However, some terminals may be slower at rendering a large image than one with more colors, given the same filesize.
+  However, network bandwidth isn't the only bottleneck.
+Some terminals may be slower at rendering a large image than one with more colors, given the same filesize.